 Science education helps young minds to become the scientists of tomorrow.
 The best biomedical scientists all had to find a spark of inspiration.
 Our strawberry DNA kitchen experiment is a perfect example of a real science experiment that can inspire young people and help them find their passion for science.

-Incorporate these science activities into your school STEM program or use them at home to help your curious kids become future scientists!
+Science activities for your school STEM program or use them at home to help your curious kids become future scientists!

 Learn how to extract strawberry DNA at home or in the classroom - with adult supervision!